An official website of the United States government

 Other services |

 BLS has researched both sample-based and model-based approaches to measuring employment from business births and deaths that have not yet appeared on the UI universe frame.
 The research demonstrated that sampling for births was not feasible in the very short CES production timeframes, so BLS uses a model-based approach to account for this employment.
 This model incorporates two components.
 The first component is an indirect imputation for business deaths.
 The second component is an autoregressive integrated moving average (ARIMA) time series model designed to estimate the net birth-death employment not accounted for by the imputation from the first component.
-More information on the CES birth-death model is available in the Birth-Death Model section of the CES Technical Notes.
+More information on the CES birth-death model is available in Business births and deaths in the Calculation section of the CES Handbook of Methods.

-Only error from the second component is directly measurable.
-Error from this component is measured by comparing the actual net of births and deaths with the model-based forecast that was used in the CES sample-based estimates.
-Most recently, the data from April 2019 to March 2020 can be measured.
-As table 8 shows, the actual net birth-death from April 2019 to March 2020 was approximately 242,000 below the forecast used in the CES monthly estimates for the same period.
+Only error from the model-based component of CES estimation is directly measurable.
+Error from this component is measured by comparing the actual net of births and deaths with the model-based forecast that was used in the CES sample-based estimates during the previous benchmark year.
+Most recently, the data from April 2023 to March 2024 can be measured.
+As table 8 shows, the actual net birth-death from April 2023 to March 2024 was approximately 256,000 below the forecast used in the CES monthly estimates for the same period.

 ---|---|---|---|---|---|---|---|---|---|---|---|---|---|